saleyn/eixx/README.md

   - Global atom table for fast manipulation of atoms.

 The library consists of two separate parts:
-  - Term marshaling (included by marshal.hpp or eixx.hpp)
+  - Term marshaling (included by eterm.hpp or eixx.hpp).
   - Distributed node connectivity (included by connect.hpp or eixx.hpp)

+If you are simply doing term marshalling only the eterm.hpp header along with one of the alloc headers is needed.
+This allows for header-only usage of the marshalling capabilities.

 The connectivity library implements a richer set of features than what's available in erl_interface - it fully supports process